SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 This blog post will be based on the following use case:

-A CSP wants to publish Gaia-X Credentials containing proven claims about their identity and offerings conforming to the Gaia-X Framework and achieve Gaia-X compliance.
+A Cloud Service Provider (CSP) wants to publish Gaia-X Credentials containing proven claims about their identity and cloud service offerings conforming to the Gaia-X Framework and attest Gaia-X compliance.
-To achieve this, the CSP assembles a Verifiable Presentation that contains several Gaia-X Credentials which in total will both represent and prove the CSP's identity and offerings as a form of self-definition.
+To achieve this, the CSP assembles Verifiable Presentations that contain several Gaia-X Credentials which in total will both represent and prove the CSP's identity as well as their offerings as a form of self-description.
-The Gaia-X Credentials, representing individual claims, are individually issued and signed either by the CSP itself or an authorized third-party (such as the GXDCH), depending on their subjects.
+The Gaia-X Credentials, representing individual claims, are individually issued and signed either by the CSP itself or an authorized third-party (such as the GXDCH) depending on their subjects.
 Finally, the Gaia-X Compliance Service of the GXDCH will verify the Verifiable Presentation's contents (including the individual Verifiable Credentials and their proofs) and issue a Verifiable Credential attesting the compliance of the Verifiable Presentation as a whole.

-This process is summarized in the following figure:
+This process is summarized in the following figure, taking a Verifiable Presentation for a service offering as an example:

 <figure class="figure mx-auto d-block" style="width:50%">
   <a href="{% asset "blog/gx-credentials/gx-verifiable-presentation.png" @path %}">